Film: Terminology

-Any film may also have a "sequel", which portrays events following those in the film.
+Any film may also have a sequel, which portrays events following those in the film.
 Bride of Frankenstein is an early example.
-When there are more films than one with the same characters, story arcs, or subject themes, these movies become a "series," such as the James Bond series.
-And, existing outside a specific story timeline usually, does not exclude a film from being part of a series.
-A film that portrays events occurring earlier in a timeline with those in another film, but is released after that film, is sometimes called a "prequel," an example being Butch and Sundance: The Early Days.
+When there are more films than one with the same characters, story arcs, or subject themes, these movies become a series, such as the James Bond series.
+Existing outside a specific story timeline usually does not exclude a film from being part of a series.
+A film that portrays events occurring earlier in a timeline with those in another film, but is released after that film, is sometimes called a prequel, an example being Butch and Sundance: The Early Days.

-The "credits," or "end credits," is a list that gives credit to the people involved in the production of a film.
+The credits, or end credits, are a list that gives credit to the people involved in the production of a film.
 Films from before the 1970s usually start a film with credits, often ending with only a title card, saying "The End" or some equivalent, often an equivalent that depends on the language of the production.
 From then onward, a film's credits usually appear at the end of most films.
 However, films with credits that end a film often repeat some credits at or near the start of a film and therefore appear twice, such as that film's acting leads, while less frequently some appearing near or at the beginning only appear there, not at the end, which often happens to the director's credit.
-The credits appearing at or near the beginning of a film are usually called "titles" or "beginning titles."
+The credits appearing at or near the beginning of a film are usually called titles or beginning titles.
 A post-credits scene is a scene shown after the end of the credits.
-Ferris Bueller's Day Off has a post-credit scene in which Ferris tells the audience that the film is over and they should go home.
+Ferris Bueller's Day Off has a post-credits scene in which Ferris tells the audience that the film is over and they should go home.

-A film's "cast" refers to a collection of the actors and actresses who appear, or "star," in a film.
+A film's cast refers to a collection of the actors and actresses who appear, or star, in a film.
 A star is an actor or actress, often a popular one, and in many cases, a celebrity who plays a central character in a film.
 Occasionally the word can also be used to refer to the fame of other members of the crew, such as a director or other personality, such as Martin Scorsese.
-A "crew" is usually interpreted as the people involved in a film's physical construction outside cast participation, and it could include directors, film editors, photographers, grips, gaffers, set decorators, prop masters, and costume designers.
+A crew is usually interpreted as the people involved in a film's physical construction outside cast participation, and it could include directors, film editors, photographers, grips, gaffers, set decorators, prop masters, and costume designers.
 A person can both be part of a film's cast and crew, such as Woody Allen, who directed and starred in Take the Money and Run.